-- RUNNER-UP: Eureka NEN110A Whirlwind Bagless Canister Vacuum
+- BEST OVERALL: Eureka NEN110A Whirlwind Bagless Canister Vacuum

 - BEST BANG FOR THE BUCK: Eureka Mighty Mite 3670M Corded Canister Vacuum